thoraxe/vagrant-openshift-multihost/README.md

 Virtualbox image and give it that name -- this is how this `Vagrantfile` is actually tested.

+## Environment Variables
+You will need two environment variables set before you can use `vagrant up`:

+* `SUB_USERNAME`: Your RHSM (customer portal) account username
+* `SUB_PASSWORD`: Your RHSM (customer portal) password

+These are the credentials that the vagrant-registration plugin will use to register your systems.

 ## Time
 Vagrant is really slow to provision VMs, and this could much more easily be done using snapshotting and various other tools in Virtualbox directly, but we'll get